pvcraven/syllabi/source/CMSC-150.rst

 then it can be fixed and submitted for a regrade any time up to 1/17 at 10 am.

 Exceptions: Time during Spring Break isn't counted towards the seven days.
-All assignments and regrades must be in by
+All assignments and regrades must be in by Wednesday Apr 26 at 12:15 pm, even if you didn't get 10 days.

 Course Assessment
 -----------------